Learn More About Us

 Demand for childcare facilities continue to grow day by day, but all too often, institutions are only able to focus on either allowing the child to enjoy their childhood and develop naturally or forcing the child to focus only on mental development in order to achieve high test scores later on in life.

 Education Station Academy is different.
+We are not a Daycare or a baby sitter.
 We promote physical activities in large open areas and a wide variety of educational games, but we also have a small library and various arts and crafts for your child to unleash his or her full creative and intellectual potential.

 Our goal is to promote every child's development individually using an appropriate mix of academic and recreational activities.